-Jesus said, ?I am the way, the truth, and the life.?
-No one comes to the Father except through me?
-(John 14:6).?
-Our way to the Father is through Jesus Christ, not religion or religious acts.?
-So many people miss the mark.?
-They think that if they are good people, were baptized, attend church, give offerings, etc., that they somehow are in right standing with God.?
-A criminal can do all of those aforementioned things.?
-What makes the difference is our belief in Jesus Christ.?
+(John 14:6).
+Our way to the Father is through Jesus Christ, not religion or religious acts.
+So many people miss the mark.
+They think that if they are good people, were baptized, attend church, give offerings, etc., that they somehow are in right standing with God.
+A criminal can do all of those aforementioned things.
+What makes the difference is our belief in Jesus Christ.
 We need to know Jesus Christ personally and then we can say that we are saved and that we are part of the body of Christ.

 Also, consider the following statement from Jesus himself.

 GOD WANTS YOU!?
-We may think that an abundance of religious activities and the like have meaning to God.?
-They pale in comparison to having a personal and intimate relationship with him through Jesus Christ.?
-God wants a relationship with you.?
-In many cases, churches do not present God in this way.?
-God is typically presented as someone who has passed down and list of rules that we must follow to be pleasing to Him.?
-The focus then becomes ourselves and what we can do instead of Jesus and what he has already done.?
+We may think that an abundance of religious activities and the like have meaning to God.
+They pale in comparison to having a personal and intimate relationship with him through Jesus Christ.
+God wants a relationship with you.
+In many cases, churches do not present God in this way.
+God is typically presented as someone who has passed down a list of rules that we must follow to be pleasing to Him.
+The focus then becomes ourselves and what we can do instead of Jesus and what he has already done.
 We keep trying to earn and deserve what God has already given us.

-The good news (gospel) is that God has provided salvation for us.?
-He has provided an escape from the death that awaits us because of our sinful nature.?
-All we have to do, basically, is to accept the gift, not academically or intellectually, but with the heart.?
-Believe in your heart that Jesus died for your sins.?
-Believe that he rose from the dead so that we could be alive with him forever.?
-We only need to take the gift that God has presented to us and we become free.?
+The good news (gospel) is that God has provided salvation for us.
+He has provided an escape from the death that awaits us because of our sinful nature.
+All we have to do is to accept the gift, not academically or intellectually, but with the heart.
+Believe in your heart that Jesus died for your sins.
+Believe that he rose from the dead so that we could be alive with him forever.
+We only need to take the gift that God has presented to us and we become free.
 Free of what?

 Jesus is Not About a Religion

-Our focus should be on Jesus, not religion.?
-We should be careful that we are in a relationship with the Father through Jesus Christ and not through religion.?
-Some people, for example, base their relationship with God through the pastor or religious leader.?
+Our focus should be on Jesus, not religion.
+We should be careful that we are in a relationship with the Father through Jesus Christ and not through religion.
+Some people, for example, base their relationship with God on the pastor or religious leader.
 Those people are highly deceived and don’t realize that they do not necessarily have a relationship with the Father.

-It’s not about religion, but rather Christ.?
-Jesus is the key to eternal and abundant life (See John 10:10).?
-We need to be more sensitive to Jesus than the religion that we practice every Sunday.?
+It’s not about religion, but rather Christ.
+Jesus is the key to eternal and abundant life (See John 10:10).
+We need to be more sensitive to Jesus than the religion that we practice every Sunday.
 We need to prioritize the Kingdom of God instead of the church organization.
-Surely, we need to take seriously that God desires that we be saved and come to know Christ than to be part of a church organization practicing its own man-made religion.
+Surely, we need to take seriously that God desires that we be saved and come to know Christ than to be part of a church organization practicing its man-made religion.

-It is Jesus who is lifted up.?
-It is Jesus who died on the cross and rose from the dead so that we would have life.?
+It is Jesus who is lifted.
+It is Jesus who died on the cross and rose from the dead so that we would have life.
 There is nothing religious about any of that.
-Jesus is therefore the focal point of our faith (not religion).?
+Jesus is therefore the focal point of our faith (not religion).
 Jesus is the key to approaching the Father.
 Jesus is the key to eternal life.
 Focus on Jesus